RustPython/RustPython/architecture/architecture.md

 - [The demo page.][5]
 - [The RustPython Notebook, a toy notebook inspired by the Iodide project.][6]

-If, after reading this, you are to contribute to RustPython, take a look at these sources to get to know how and where to start:
+If, after reading this, you want to contribute to RustPython, take a look at these sources to get to know how and where to start:

 - [RustPython Development Guide and Tips][7]
 - [How to contribute to RustPython using CPython's unit tests][8]